 - Choking or blockages.
 Rawhide bones and other edible chews can pose a choking and blockage risk.
 In fact, this is a much bigger risk than contamination or digestive irritation.
 If your dog swallows large pieces of rawhide, the rawhide can get stuck in the esophagus or other parts of the digestive tract.
 Depending on its size and where it is located, a vet may be able to remove these pieces fairly easily through the throat.
 But sometimes, abdominal surgery is needed to remove them from the stomach or intestines.
 If it isn’t resolved, a blockage can lead to death.

 4. How can I make rawhide chews safer for my dog?

 If you decide to offer your dog rawhide, you can take certain precautions to make them safer.
 To minimize your risk of exposure to contaminants, wash your hands thoroughly after handling these treats.
 Have young children and family members with immune system problems avoid handling them at all.

 - Ask your vet about how much is safe to give your dog.
 The general rule is the smaller the dog, the fewer the chews.
 Especially at first, give one at a time.
 Then wait a day to see how your dog’s intestinal system responds.

-- Separate your dog from other pets so he or she can relax while chewing.
+- Separate your dog from other pets so they can relax while chewing.
 This way, your dog will be less likely to gulp large pieces whole.
 Doing this might be especially important if you have a dog that is very territorial around food.

 - Offer different types of rawhide, but only when you can supervise and see how your dog is handling the treat.
-Is she swallowing big bites?
-Is he starting to gag or choke?
+Are they swallowing big bites?
+Are they starting to gag or choke?
 If so, take the treat away and check with your vet about other types of rawhide or other types of chew treats or toys.